prayag-sangode/kubernetes/k8s-security/tls/README.md

 ## Assuming K8s cluster is created.
-In this case vanilla k8s cluster is created.
+In this case vanilla k8s cluster is provisioned.

 ## Install Metallb if you are using vanilla k8s (created using kubeadm)
 ```bash